jorgesierra/dev-workflow/software_development_workflow.md

 --------------------------------------
 - Create a pull request in Github/Bitbucket from the feature branch you've been working on and the stable branch.
 Add 2 or more reviewers.

 - If any conflicts show up you need to fix them locally and update the feature branch.
-If you don't know how to resolve a conflict ask the team for help.
+If you don't know how to resolve a conflict ask a teammate for help.

 - Feature branch must be checked in dev and/or in staging before being merged into the stable branch.